 - Prepare some soft foods before the procedure that you can eat after the dental implant procedure.
 Foods such as soups, pasta, and smoothies are great as your mouth will be numb and very sensitive and you might not be able to chew hard foods.

 - Get plenty of sleep before the day of the procedure and wear well-fitting and comfortable clothes.
 Do your best to relax during the procedure, as you will be in safe hands.

 Plan to rest following the dental implant procedure.
 Take a few days off from work, school, or major commitments.
 The dentist will prescribe some pain medication.
 You might experience some swelling and discomfort a week after the surgery.
 While this is normal if the discomfort and pain persists, speak to your dentist.

 - If you must return to work, ensure it is a day after the surgery.
 However, talk to your employer so that you will not have major commitments a week following your surgery.

-Dental implant surgery is a straightforward procedure that guarantees you an improved and a healthy smile.
-At Vita Dental, we aspire to give you the best smile under the most comfortable circumstances.
+Dental implant surgery is a straightforward procedure that guarantees you an improved and healthy smile.
+A dentist in spring tx, we aspire to give you the best smile under the most comfortable circumstances.
 Our dentists are board-certified and experienced to conduct dental implants.
 If you are in Spring Texas and you are in need of an implant, schedule an appointment with us and give us a chance to restore your smile.